-Corvus Rising is a fantasy tale told in part from the point of view of crows, about an extraordinary yet nearly extinct group of humans who speak their language.
+Corvus Rising is a fantasy tale told in part from the point of view of crows, about an extraordinary yet nearly extinct group of humans who speak their language, known from antiquity as “the Patua’ “.
 Together, humans, crows, ravens, and a multitude of other birds, unite and take a stand against the destruction of an enchanted island.

 The story opens as Jade Matthews, a gifted painter with a vivid imagination, awakens from a nightmare in which a band of crows has broken into her bedroom through a large window.
 She fears that the crows are looking for her most treasured possession: a strange medallion given to her by the mother she never knew.
 The medallion seems ancient, carved from stone or a very hard wood, depicting a human hand and a bird wing clasped in friendship.

-Charlie informs Manzi that he is not a freak, that there are others like him, others who speak Patua’–the language of the crows.
-Charlie tells Manzi about his old friend Charlotte, trapped in an insane asylum for years because she cannot speak human languages, though she is fluent in Patua’.
+Manzi learns that he is not a freak, that there are others like him, others who speak Patua’.
+Charlie tells Manzi about his old friend Charlotte, trapped in an insane asylum for years because she does not speak human languages, though she is fluent in Patua’.

 But there is more to the island than blue-eyed crows.
 Manzi discovers a rustic chapel built by the man for whom the island was named; an old hermit, coincidentally a Jesuit brother of the 1800’s named Maxmillian Wilder.
 The chapel completely charms Manzi, built from living trees and vines, with a roof that resembles an upside-down bird’s nest.
 He finds the old hermit’s bones in the chapel, and a strange medallion carved from a very hard wood or stone, with the image of an intertwined wing and a human hand.

-With the Father Superior’s blessing, Manzi makes the island his home, just in time to stave off the advances of the developer who plans to build a gambling resort.
-Turned down by the Jesuits to purchase the property, he turns to a condemnation lawsuit under US eminent domain laws, recently expanded to allow for public use to include commercial development.
+With the Father Superior’s blessing, Manzi makes the island his home, just in time to stave off the advances of the developer who plans to build a gambling resort on the island.
+Turned down by the Jesuits to purchase the property, the developer turns to a condemnation lawsuit under US eminent domain laws, recently expanded to allow for public use to include commercial development.

-Although he risks exposing his strange ability to speak with crows to other humans–a secret he has kept hidden his entire life- the Friends of Wilder Island Land Trust puts Manzi right in front of the entire population of the city, as he tries to unite them against the destruction of a unique wilderness.
+Manzi risks exposing his strange ability to speak with crows to other humans–a secret he has kept hidden his entire life, as he tries to unite them against the destruction of a unique wilderness.

 So… what’s a Corvus?